Spine Damage Recovery Support

 Equipment selection requires careful consideration of individual needs, lifestyle factors, and funding options.
 Wheelchairs, cushions, transfer aids, and other assistive devices should be chosen based on professional assessment and personal preferences.

-Employment and education pathways may require modification but remain achievable goals for many people with permanent spine damage.
+Employment and education pathways may require modification but remain achievable goals for many people with spinal cord injury.
 Workplace accommodations, flexible arrangements, and assistive technology can support continued participation in meaningful work or study.

 Recreation and leisure activities contribute significantly to quality of life.
-Many sports and hobbies can be adapted for people with permanent spine damage, while new interests may also develop through rehabilitation programs and peer connections.
+Many sports and hobbies can be adapted for people with spinal cord injury, while new interests may also develop through rehabilitation programs and peer connections.

 NDIS Navigation and Funding Support

-The National Disability Insurance Scheme provides crucial funding for many Australians with permanent spine damage.
+The National Disability Insurance Scheme provides crucial funding for many Australians with spinal cord injury.
 Understanding NDIS processes, goal setting, and plan reviews helps maximise available support and resources.

 NDIS plans should address both immediate rehabilitation needs and long-term support requirements.
 This includes therapy services, equipment funding, home modifications, and ongoing health management needs.